 Workers' compensation coverage

 Employers who have subscribed to workers' compensation insurance provide a safety net for their employees in case of work-related injuries.
-If your employer is a subscriber, it means they have obtained workers' compensation insurance to cover medical expenses, lost wages, and other related costs resulting from injuries sustained on the job.
+If your employer is a subscriber, it means they have obtained workers' compensation insurance to cover medical expenses, lost wages, and other related costs resulting from job-related injuries.
 In such cases, injured employees can access benefits without having to prove employer negligence.

 Non-subscriber employers

 On the other hand, non-subscriber employers have chosen not to participate in the workers' compensation system.
 This choice often stems from various factors, including financial considerations and differing liability perspectives.
 Instead of workers' compensation benefits, non-subscribers can be held liable in personal injury lawsuits when an employee is injured due to employer negligence.
-To determine whether your employer is a non-subscriber, their stance on workers' compensation coverage needs to be investigated.
+To determine whether your employer is a non-subscriber, you need to investigate their stance on workers' compensation coverage.

 Navigating the inquiry process